akalji-epam-rd/nlp_chatbot_sidorovich/nlu.md

 - Can you tell me about [Darkscape](info)
 - I want to know about [Vortex](info)
 - Do you hear about [Kazakov](info)

+## intent:buy
+- buy
+- What can you offer me
+- I want to buy something